 The Poolin mining calculator allows users to get a decent estimate into how much profit they can potentially make, but with prices rising and falling this can always change pretty quickly.

-If we go by the price of electricity in Russia: $0.06, we can see in the image above that the Antminer S19 Pro is just slightly the most profitable mining rig, securing $5.44 a day in Bitcoin profits.
+If we go by the price of electricity in Russia: $0.06, we can see in the image above that the Antminer S19 Pro is just slightly the most profitable Bitcoin mining rig, securing $5.44 a day in BTC profits.

-However, if we change the electricity costs to the average price, we can see in the image below that all mining rigs are running at a loss, at today’s price of $11,347.
-And we can see that the Antminer S19 Pro is losing $0.80 a day, and the break even cost is $12,240.78.
+However, if we change the electricity costs to the average price, we can see in the image below that all Bitcoin mining rigs are running at a loss, at today’s price of $11,347.
+And we can see that the Antminer S19 Pro is losing $0.80 a day, with a break even cost of $12,240.78.

-If we stick with the same electricity cost, but we compare what mining profits would be if we were to reach another all time high of $20,000, we can see in the image below that the S19 Pro is again the most profitable miner, making $6.92 a day.
+If we stick with the same electricity cost, we can see in the image below that the S19 Pro is again the most profitable Bitcoin miner, making $6.92 a day.

-However, if we look into the not so distant future and let’s say the Stock-to-Flow ratio is bang on and Bitcoin reaches $288,000, then we can see in the image below that the Whatsminer M30S++ actually becomes the most profitable mining rig, earning its savvy investor a whopping $242.66 a day.
+However, if we look into the not so distant future and let’s say the Stock-to-Flow ratio is bang on and Bitcoin reaches $288,000.
+Then we can see in the image below that the Whatsminer M30S++ actually becomes the most profitable Bitcoin miner, earning its savvy investor a whopping $242.66 a day.

-No doubt $288,000 isn’t a reality right now, but Bitcoin only needs to reach $46,000 for the Whatsminer M30S++ to become the most profitable mining rig.
+No doubt $288,000 isn’t a reality right now, but BTC only needs to reach $46,000 for the Whatsminer M30S++ to become the most profitable Bitcoin mining rig.

-Which Mining Rig Is The Best For Me?
+Which Bitcoin Mining Rig Is The Best For Me?